Kode-with-Karan/DevOS/README.md

 	"ide": "string"
 }

-Rules: no source code in `files[].content` unless requested; place scaffolder/installer commands first, then mkdirs, then file-creation commands last.
+Rules: Do not include source code in `files[].content` unless requested.
+Place scaffolder/installer commands first, then mkdirs, and finally file-creation commands.
 Use Windows-safe commands and relative paths only.
 ```

 ---